andrewrothstein/valve-infra/README.md

 When this is done, you should now see a dashboard which looks mostly green.
 The same dashboard should also be present in the terminal you used to connect.

+If you're running Debian and instead of a QEMU window you get an error message like this one:

+    failed to create tun device: Operation not permitted
+    qemu-system-x86_64: -nic bridge,br=vivianbr0,mac=DE:AD:BE:EF:00:12,model=virtio-net-pci: bridge helper failed

+Re-try after enforcing the user ownership on `/usr/lib/qemu/qemu-bridge-helper` on your test system:

+    # chmod u+s /usr/lib/qemu/qemu-bridge-helper

 To get a shell on the gateway you can either create one from the dashboard by pressing `Ctrl-b c`, or connect via SSH using `make vivian-connect`.